gavinlyonsrepo/cylon/README.md

 "DestinationX" is the path for backups.
 "rsyncsource" and "rsyncdest" provide the source and destination paths for rsync option in backup menu.
-"myccfile" is a setting for ccrypt utility, a path to a default file for ease of use.

 If config file missing the System uses hard-coded dummy defaults.
 The config file can be edited from a main menu option or by option -c